andrewlaikh/PDFtoWord/README.md

 2. Python Docx: https://python-docx.readthedocs.io/en/latest/
 3. Python 3

-To run, simply run the command in terminal in the folder with the python script:
+To run, simply run the command in below terminal/powershell.
+Terminal/Powershell should be in the folder with the python script and PDF file:

 `python3 convert.py filename.pdf `